jorgeguberte/jorgeguberte/README.md

 ## About Me
 Hi!
-I'm a Full Stack Engineer based in São Paulo, Brazil, specialized in Javascript and Python stacks; lately i've been focusing on applying AI and ML techniques to develop innovative and meaningful experiences for users.
+I'm a Full Stack Dev based in São Paulo, Brazil, specialized in Javascript and Python stacks; lately i've been focusing on applying AI and ML techniques to develop innovative and meaningful experiences for users.
-Meanwhile, i'm pursuing a Bachelor's Degree in Architecture and Urbanism, which are nice skills to have in my toolkit.

-Reach out on [LinkedIn](https://www.linkedin.com/in/jorgeguberte/), i'm open to work :)
+I've been working in the industry since 2006 in various capacitie, and in my last meaningful position I worked in the Master Data Management domain, developing end-to-end solutions for a company-wide legacy system migration.